Minecraft-Java-Edition-Speedrunning/legal-mods/readme.md

 ## Accessibility Mods

-An extra directory in the repository is used to host accessibility mods (`accessibility-mods`).
-These mods are not legal to use unless you have explicit permission from the speedrun.com/mc moderation team.
+Accessibility mods are not legal to use unless you have explicit permission from the speedrun.com/mc moderation team.

+Accessibility mods:
+- `motiono`
+- `extra-options`

 ## Internal Mod Files